irit-melodi/attelo/README.md

 pre-existing corpora, and can also be used to build feature extractors for your own corpora.

-If you are using attelo in the context of discourse parsing experiments, we highly recommend setting up some sort of project-specific experimental harness to manage all of the variables you may want throw into your experiment.
-See the [irit-rst-dt][irit-rst-dt] experiment for an example of what such a harness would look like.
-(See also the [Shake build system][shake]).
+It would probably be a good idea to build some sort of test harness for your discourse experiments (have a look at the [quickstart][quickstart]).
+For more detailed experiments, you might use the [irit-rst-dt][irit-rst-dt] experiment as a starting point, or alternatively, build something off the [Shake build system][shake].

 NB: The `attelo evaluate` command can be seen as a harness of sorts but is bit limited at the moment.
 Our project harnessses use it